• Skip to primary navigation

 Instructions

-• Place the frozen onion rings on the racks of your air fryer and cook for 8-10 minutes at 350F.
+• Place the frozen onion rings in your air fryer and cook for 8-10 minutes at 350F.

 Optional

-• If food tends to stick to your air fryer, give it a spray with spray oil first.
+• If food tends to stick to your air fryer, give it a spray with spray oil before adding the onion rings.

 Notes

-4. Nutritional values will vary depending on the type of onion rings you use.
+5. Nutritional values are an estimate and will vary depending on the type of onion rings you use.

 Nutrition